project-gemmi/gemmi/docs/sym.rst

 The number of symmetry operations per space group is between 1 and 192, but they can be split into symmetry operations (max.
-48 for point group m-3m) and centering vectors (max.
+48 for point group m-3m) and so-called *centring vectors* (max.
 4 for the face-centered lattice).

 * The simplest way of storing the operations is to list them all (i.e. 192 triplets for no. 228) in a text file.
   This approach is used by OpenBabel_ (in :file:`space-groups.txt`).

-* It makes sense to keep the centering vectors separately (192 becomes 48 + 4).
+* It makes sense to keep the centring vectors separately (192 becomes 48 + 4).
   This is done in the CCP4 :file:`syminfo.lib` file (539 entries), which is used by csymlib_ (part of libccp4) and a few other projects.